 glib - to talk volubly

-gab - the action of gabbing or talking; conversation, prattle, talk, twaddle.
+gab - the action of gabbing or talking; prattle, talk, twaddle

 bill - to send a bill or account to, to charge

-to give the goby to* - to outstrip, leave behind; Also, to leave
+give the goby to - to outstrip, leave behind; Also, to leave.

 lilylike - resembling a lily

-buck - to come up against, find oneself opposed to, oppose; Of a horse: To leap vertically from the ground, drawing the feet together like a deer, and arching the back.
+buck - to move quickly and violently; Of a horse: To leap vertically from the ground, drawing the feet together like a deer, and arching the back.

 hep - to hop on one's foot